There are certain questions that are universal when it comes to being interviewed and you should prepare yourself to answers to these.

-This will take away any nervous tension associated with the unknown element of the interview process and allow you to focus on making a good impression.
 When you are asked about your interests, the employer is looking for information that may indicate what sort of person you are.

-At some stage, you will be asked to speak about your strengths and weaknesses.
+As the interview progress, you will be asked to speak about your strengths and weaknesses.
 How you answer this question is very important and you should always tailor your response to the qualities you think the employer is looking for.

 This is an extract of the book #GIRLCODE –The Secret to Success in a Digital World By Michaela Launerts.